General Annuity Information

 Investment Management Fees–Similar to management fees paid to portfolio managers of mutual funds and ETFs, variable annuity investments also require fees to pay portfolio managers.

-Mortality and Expense Fee–This is a fee the insurance company charges to provide lifetime income and a death benefit during the accumulation phase.
+Mortality and Expense Fee–This is a fee the insurance company charges for providing lifetime income and a death benefit during the accumulation phase.
 This fee usually ranges from 0.40% to 1.75% a year.
 In general, a person purchasing an annuity at a younger age will benefit from reduced mortality fees.

 Rolling 401(k)s or IRAs Into Annuities